Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-audience-manager/adobe-audience-manager-release-notes.md

 * Added changes to publish Audience shared state on EventHub boot.
 * Fixed an issue to handle Analytics response only if AAMForwarding is enabled.

-### Android Audience 1.1.0

-* Added support for AdobeCallbackWithError for APIs getVisitorProfile, signalWithData.
-* Added changes to publish Audience shared state on EventHub boot.

 ## July 17, 2020

-### Android Audience 1.0.2

-* Fixed an issue where UUID was not returned in getSdkIdentities API response.
-* Fixed an issue where customer visitor IDs were missing from Audience signals.

 ### @adobe/react-native-acpaudience@1.1.2